SINTEFMedtek/CustusX/source/plugins/org.custusx.registration.method.landmark/doc/org_custusx_registration_method_landmark_image_to_patient.md

 -----------------------------------------------------------

 Sample at least 3 landmarks in the data set.
-Click the volume and either add or resample landmarks.
+Click the volume and either add new or resample existing landmarks.

 \addindex org_custusx_registration_method_landmark_image_to_patient_patient_landmarks_widget